bryan-at-looker/embed-sdk-sko-markdown/section5.md

   }
 ```

-Then place a default filter for the KPI field where it instantiate the Embed SDK.
-Replace the current `.wiltFilters()` with this.
+Then place a default filter for the KPI field where it instantiate the Embed SDK in the `embedSdkInit()` function.
+Replace the current `// .withFilters()` with this:

 ```js
   .withFilters({